terascope/teraslice/docs/packages/data-mate/overview.md

 ### isBooleanLike

-`isBooleanLike(input) - returns true if input is a Boolean, truthy, or falsy.
+`isBooleanLike(input, context) - returns true if input is a Boolean, truthy, or falsy.
 If an given an array, it will check to see if all values in the array are Boolean-like, does NOT ignore null/undefined values `

 `Additional truthy values are 1, '1', 'true', 'yes'`